Facilities and Accommodation

 For further information on Sport, please refer to Student Activities.

 The College aims to provide one year's accommodation for most first year graduate students, with the possibility of accommodation for a further year, subject to availability.
 We have about 65 single rooms for graduates, some in College buildings and some in houses adjacent to the College.
-All of the single graduate accommodation has shared kitchens and there are internet connections in all the rooms.
-There are a small number of two-bedroom flats overlooking the sports field, for married graduates (with or without children) and for graduates with partners.
+All of the single graduate accommodation has shared kitchens.
+There are a small number of two-bedroom flats overlooking the sports field, for graduates with partners (with or without children).
 Most of our graduate accommodation is on residential streets surrounding the College, in houses converted for student use or purpose-built graduate Halls.
 All College accommodation is non-smoking.
 The College is located on a multi-level site.
-We are committed to making arrangements to enable students with disabilities to participate as fully as possible in student life, and applicants are advised to contact the Tutor for Graduates with details of any specific needs.
+We are committed to making arrangements to enable students with disabilities to participate as fully as possible in student life, and applicants are advised to contact the Graduate Officer with details of any specific needs.

 The College is signed up to the Student Accommodation Code and all accommodation is run in accordance with the Universities UK Code of Practice.

 Accommodation for single graduates: Rent ranges from £397.72 to £683.51 per calendar month, depending on the room grading.
 Tenancy agreements are for a fixed term of 10 months.

 Accommodation for graduates with partners: Rent is £991.50 per calendar month for a two-bedroom flat.
 Tenancy agreements are for a fixed term of 11 months.

 All graduate accommodation has self-catering facilities.
 In term-time, graduate students also have the option of eating in College.
 You can expect meal costs to be of the following order:-